 I hold degrees in Political Science from Friedrich Schiller University Jena (M.A., B.A.) and have studied as a graduate exchange student in Michigan and South Korea.
 My master’s thesis was awarded the Jena Political Science Department’s best thesis award in 2016.
 Before joining Oxford, I taught classes in political science at Jena.

 2021.
+E Hanelt.
 ‘Commissioned Book Review: Benjamin Bricker, Visions of Judicial Review: A Comparative Examination of Courts and Policy in Democracies’.
 Political Studies Review 19(3), NP21–NP22. [open access]

 2020.
+E Hanelt.
 ‘Commissioned Book Review: Wojciech Sadurski, Poland’s Constitutional Breakdown (Oxford Comparative Constitutionalism)’.
 Political Studies Review 18(4), NP11–NP12.

 2020.
+E Hanelt.
 ‘In the Orbit of Democracy: Satellite Parties in South Korea’s 2020 Parliamentary Election’.
 Oxford University Politics Blog.

-2018. [with Jamie McLoughlin] ‘United States of America’.
-Religious Exemptions for the Solemnisation of Same Sex Unions, ed. by Rishika Sahgal, Gauri Pillai, and Katy Sheridan.
+2018.
+E Hanelt, J McLoughlin.
+‘United States of America’.
+Religious Exemptions for the Solemnisation of Same Sex Unions, ed. by R Sahgal, G Pillai, and K Sheridan.
 Oxford Pro Bono Publico: 45–52.

 2023.
 ‘A Hybrid Judiciary in a Hybrid Regime: A Case Study on Hungary’.
 Workshop ‘Rule of Law and Rechtsstaat under Pressure’ Special Issue ZfVP (University of Warsaw, 09/2023).